Jay Prosch: 2015

 Prosch returned as the definitive starting fullback for the beginning of the season.
 On September 27, 2015, Prosch had a season-high three carries for 24 yards during the Texans' 19–9 victory over the Tampa Bay Buccaneers.
 With Arian Foster being injured for the majority of the season after suffering a ruptured Achilles tendon in Week 7, Prosch was the lead blocker for Alfred Blue.
 He appeared in all 16 games and started two games.

 2016

 Prosch began blocking for Lamar Miller in 2016 after Arian Foster departed during the off-season.
 He finished the season with four carries for nine yards and started one of the 15 games he appeared in.

 2017

 On August 31, 2017, Prosch signed a three-year, $5.75 million contract extension with the Texans.
-He appeared in 15 games and started one in the 2017 season.
+He appeared in 16 games and started five in the 2017 season.

 On September 1, 2018, Prosch was released by the Texans.